canbax/hasap/README.md

 # hasap

-A web based general purpose math calculator.
+A web based general purpose math calculator. https://canbax.github.io/hasap/
 ## features
+### Use it as an app
+Since **Hasap** is a progressive web app, you can download it and use it as an app.

 ### wide variaety of functions
 This application uses [math.js](https://github.com/josdejong/mathjs) for calculations.[math.js](https://github.com/josdejong/mathjs) has many [functions](https://mathjs.org/docs/reference/functions.html).
 You can see list of functions on the below image.
 <p align="center">